 - If you like to cook or like the tastes of home, bringing some of your favorite spices, soup mixes, packaged seasoning to spice up your home cooking.

 - If you are bringing a variety of electronics such as a computer, camera charger etc, you’ll need a power converter.
 We also recommend bringing a power strip to plug into a converter, giving you more outlets (so you don’t have to constantly be plugging and un-plugging things).

 - A computer is something we highly recommend bringing if you have one.
 Keeping tabs on family and friends, current events and paying bills becomes part of daily life, and can be a headache if you are constantly going to a PC bong.
 They are also helpful for class preparation and work related tasks.
 If you can’t fit it into your suitcase or don’t have one, purchasing one in Korea is definitely an option, but because of warranty and language issues, we recommend buying one before you move.

-- Sheets are available here but usually aren’t worth the price you pay for them, not to mention Koreans have a different standard for quality of sheets (they’re not 100% cotton).
-Be sure to enquire with your school what size your bed is before packing bedding, or because bedding takes up so much room, buy some!
+- Sheets are available here but can be pricey, not to mention Koreans have a different standard for quality of sheets (they’re not 100% cotton).
+Be sure to enquire with your school what size your bed is before packing bedding!

 - If you are planning on doing some weekend trips around Korea or hopping on a plane to a nearby country, we recommend bringing a backpack to fit your needs.

 - Underwear – if you are selective on what brands you like to wear, bring enough for the year.